-In recent years, we have had a whole school focus well-being including positive mental health and we have a whole school approach towards wellbeing.
-This year we are focussing on introducing 'Trickbox' and scheme to teach children and their families skills for positive mental health and on supporting children with attachment difficulties.
+In recent years, we have had a whole school focus on well-being including positive mental health, and we have a whole school approach towards wellbeing.
+We have introduced 'Trickbox', a scheme to teach children and their families skills for positive mental health and supporting children with attachment difficulties.

 Some of the ways in which we support well-being include:

 - Individual and group Emotional Literacy Support (ELSA) work, supporting a wide variety of emotional needs including anxiety, anger and social skills;

 - Theraplay groups which promote positive attachment and self-esteem;

 - Parenting courses to help parents and carers to support children at home;